Arotahi - Titahi Bay Beach

 In late 2021 we reached out to our community to do a safety audit and we heard the concerns loud and clear.
 Our community told us that things such as vehicles on the beach, lack of lighting and parking, shrubbery blocking sightlines, toilet opening times, and difficulty accessing the beach, made them feel less safe and comfortable using this public space.

 We want Titahi Bay Beach to be a place where people feel safe to visit and be accessible for everyone.
-For this reason, we are embarking on a journey to improve this space, and it starts with speaking with our community.
+We have embarked on a journey to improve this space and it’s time to explore some suggested high-level priorities and a range of landscape designs options.

 Timeline